-The primary receipts of these two funds are amounts appropriated to each of them under permanent authority on the basis of contributions payable by workers, their employers, and individuals with selfemployment income, in work covered by the OASDI program.
+The primary receipts of these two funds are amounts appropriated to each of them under permanent authority on the basis of contributions payable by workers, their employers, and individuals with self- employment income, in work covered by the OASDI program.
 Beginning January 1, 1987, these appropriated amounts include contributions paid by, or on behalf of, workers employed by State and local governments and by such employers, with respect to wages covered under the program through State agreements.
 (Prior to 1987, such contributions were collected by the State and deposited directly into the trust funds.)
 All employees, and their employers, in covered employment are required to pay contributions with respect to their wages.
 Employees, and their employers, are also required to pay contributions with respect to cash tips if their monthly cash tips amount to at least \$20.
-(Prior to 1988, employers were required to pay contributions on only that part of tip income deemed to be wages under the Federal minimumwage law.)
-All self-employed persons are required to pay contributions with respect to their covered net earnings from self-employment.
+(Prior to 1988, employers were required to pay contributions on only that part of tip income deemed to be wages under the Federal minimum- wage law.)
+All self-employed persons are required to pay contributions with respect to their covered net earnings from self- employment.
 In addition to making the required employer contributions on the wages of covered Federal employees, the Federal Government also pays amounts equivalent to the employer and employee contributions that would be paid on deemed wage credits attributable to military service performed after 1956 if such wage credits were covered wages.

-In general, an individual's contributions, or taxes, are computed on annual wages or net earnings from self-employment, or both wages and net self-employment earnings combined, up to a specified maximum annual amount.
+In general, an individual's contributions, or taxes, are computed on wages or net earnings from self-employment, or both wages and net selfemployment earnings combined, up to a specified maximum annual amount.
 The contributions are determined first on the wages and then on any net self-employment earnings, such that the total does not exceed the annual maximum amount.
 An employee who pays contributions on wages in excess of the annual maximum amount (because of employment with two or more employers) is eligible for a refund of the excess employee contributions.
 The monthly benefit amount to which an individual (or his or her spouse and children) may become entitled under the OASDI program is based on the individual's taxable earnings during his or her lifetime.
 In computing benefits for almost all persons who first become eligible to receive benefits in 1979 or later, the earnings in each year are indexed to take account of increases in average wage levels.
 The maximum amount of earnings on which contributions are payable in a year, and which is also the maximum amount of earnings creditable in that year for benefit-computation purposes, is called the contribution and benefit base.

 The contribution rates, or tax rates, applicable in each calendar year, and the allocation of the rates between the two trust funds, are shown in table 1.
-For 1990 and later, the rates shown are those scheduled in present law.
+For 1991 and later, the rates shown are those scheduled in present law.
 The contribution and benefit bases are also shown in table 1.
 The bases for 1975-78 were determined under the automatic-adjustment provisions in section 230 of the Social Security Act.
 The bases for 1979-81 were specified in the law, as amended in 1977.
-The bases for 1982-89 were again determined under the automatic-adjustment provisions, as will be the bases in 1990 and later.
+The bases for 1982-90 were again determined under the automatic- adjustment provisions, as will be the bases for 1991 and later.
+(The total contribution rates for the OASDI and Hospital Insurance programs combined, and for each program separately, are shown in table E1, Appendix E.)